artefactory-skaff/vertex-pipeline-starter-kit/docs/splitting_components.md

 It can be difficult to decide how to split your pipeline into components.
 Overall, components should aim to be a self-contained business logic unit with minimal inputs and outputs.

+!!! note ""
-Note that for the purpose of showing how to pass data from component to component, the components in `vertex/pipelines/my_first_pipeline.py` are very small components.
+    The components in `vertex/pipelines/my_first_pipeline.py` are very small.
-In practice for such a simple pipeline, a single component pipeline would be better.
+    In practice for such a simple pipeline a single component would be better, but the goal here is to illustrate how to pass parameters within a pipeline.

 ## When to split a component
 Having a big monolithic pipeline made of one component is obviously not ideal.